Tutorial

 The clearer the scope, the steadier the result.

-Step 5: Keep asking for focused improvements
+Step 5: Ask for focused improvements

-Make it feel more like a developer portfolio
+Make it feel more like a developer portfolio:

 Make the page feel more like a developer portfolio.